AaronGullickson/nyc_contracts/docs/scode_rules.md

+#S-code documentation
 Marwell/Gullickson contract data project

 S-codes: as of 9/1/2010

-ADV ? advocacy
+## ADV (Advocacy)
-Advocacy; all contracts with the term legal, unless there is reference to crime; mediation services unless there is specific reference to other categories
+all contracts with the term legal, unless there is reference to crime; mediation services unless there is specific reference to other categories
-Contracts coming from agency code 5005 (Court Admin Office) Sample contract descriptions:
+Contracts coming from agency code 5005 (Court Admin Office)

+Sample contract descriptions:

 * civil legal service provider
 * free legal service to families, the poor
 * legal representation
 * administration of justice provider
 * GRANT AWARD TO ADMINISTRATION OF JUSTICE PROVIDER

-CD ? community development
+##CD (community development)

 Example contract descriptions:

 * community development?
-o community reinvestment
+* community reinvestment
-o economic investment for community o enhance quality of life for community o neighborhood preservation program (NPP) o neighborhood redevelopment
+* economic investment for community
+* enhance quality of life for community
+* neighborhood preservation program (NPP)
+* neighborhood redevelopment
 * business revitalization
-o assist/encourage local business o cleanup business district o local business guide o print shopping guide o comprehensive plan for the local canal o enterprenewal assistance program (EAP) o economic development zone program o maintain economic vitality o promote tourism o promote the commercial strip
+* assist/encourage local business
+* cleanup business district
+* local business guide
+* print shopping guide
+* comprehensive plan for the local canal
+* enterprenewal assistance program (EAP)
+* economic development zone program
+* maintain economic vitality
+* promote tourism
+* promote the commercial strip
+* technical assistance for small businesses
+* technical assistance
-* technical assistance for small businesses o technical assistance o recycling investment program marketing assistance o sponsor workshops to provide technical assistance
+* recycling investment program marketing assistance
+* sponsor workshops to provide technical assistance

-CR ? crime
+## CR (Crime)
 contracts dealing with criminals; all contracts related to a defendant or the reintroduction of defendant to the community; assistance to crime victims.
 NOT juvenile offenders; ONLY adult offenders
 NOT domestic violence (those are FSP)

 Example contract descriptions:

 * civilian observation patrol
 * crime preservation
 * delinquency program